Scuba Gear

 After the dive we made our way across the road from the pier

 to Aquatic Adventures in Rye Victoria.
-My partner pointed out that a wetsuit on special for A$300 looked about the right
+My then partner pointed out that a wetsuit on special for A$300 looked about the right

 size for me.
 I tried it on and it was a near perfect fit.